ViniSCode/talkspot/README.md

 ## Deployment

-The app is deployed and ready to use at: Work in progress
+The app is deployed and ready to use at: [TalkSpot Preview](https://talkspot.vercel.app/) (Work in Progress...)
 ## Author

 This project was created by viniscode.
-Thank you for visiting!# talkspot
+Thank you for visiting!